alibain/RI-binary-aqueous-solution/README.md

 Input parameters:

-  solutes: for inorganic solutes each ion is entered individually.

-  solute mass fraction: for inorganic solutes the mass fraction of each ion is entered indivisually.
+  solutes: for inorganic solutes each ion is entered individually, . solute mass fraction: for inorganic solutes the mass fraction of each ion is entered individually.
+    Example for ionrganic solute made of 2 ions: input=[['NH4',0.0546],['SO4',0.14539]] Example for organic solute: input=[['malonic acid',0.2]]

-  wavelength: wavelength in micrometers at which the refractive index will be calcualted (Na D-line = 0.589 micrometers)
+  wavelength: wavelength in micrometers at which the refractive index will be calcualted (Na D-line = 0.589 micrometers) Can accept a single wavelength or an array       of wavelengths:
+    Example for 2 discrete wavlenghts: wavelength=np.array([0.589,0.650])
+    Example for a range of wavelengths: wavelength=np.linspace(0.3,0.7,5,endpoint=True)

+Import Oscillator data for solute: Ion oscillator parameter are in 'oscillator-parameters.txt' file.
+Change the file path to wherever this is saved. file=(".../oscillator-parameters.txt") #full path for file

+OutPut parameters:

+  Output file name and location.
+Output will be in .csv format.
+Change the name of the output directory and the base file name
+    Name of output directory: dir_name=''
+    Base file name: base_filename=''